Participating in the NYK Kishu Minabe Loggerhead Turtle Survey (The Sea Turtle's Tears Speak)

 Being a mother loggerhead turtle is tough

-On average, sea turtles reach sexual maturity, become adults, and are able to reproduce at around 40 years of age.
-The effects of current global warming will also become apparent in 40 years.
-I was surprised at how delicate this ecology is.
+On average, sea turtles reach sexual maturity and become adults capable of reproduction at around 40 years old.
+The effects of current global warming will become significant in 40 years.
+I was surprised at how delicate their ecology is.

-In addition to these challenges, modern life is full of trials and hardships, such as man-made structures (such as fishing port developments) taking away sandy beaches, light pollution (hatched turtles perceive the direction of light as the ocean, mistaking the lights of trains, cars, and towns for the ocean and heading in the opposite direction, resulting in their deaths; mother turtles dislike light and are unable to land), and even drowning after getting entangled in fishing nets.
+Besides this, modern times are full of trials and difficulties, such as artificial structures (for example, the construction of fishing ports) taking away sandy beaches, the problem of light pollution (hatchlings perceive the direction of light as the sea.
+They mistake the lights of trains, cars, and towns for the sea and swim in the opposite direction, dying.
+Mother turtles dislike the light and cannot come ashore), and getting entangled in fishing nets and drowning.

-Sea turtles also play an important role in transporting nutrients from the ocean to land.
-Even if only about half of the eggs actually hatch, roughly two-thirds of the total, including waste products used in the eggs and unhatched eggs, will provide nutrients for terrestrial organisms.
+Sea turtles also play an important role in transporting nutrients from the sea to land.
+Realistically, even if only about half of the eggs hatch, the waste products used in the eggs and the eggs that do not hatch together make up about two-thirds of the total nutrients for land organisms.
 Sandy beaches are nutrient-poor environments.
-Turtles support this vegetation with nutrients, and plants play a major role in maintaining the beaches.
-The story goes that beach stability is crucial for both beach maintenance and ecosystem health.
-Maintaining ecosystems is a harsh reality.
-For these reasons, even here in Minabe Town, the number of sea turtles landing and laying eggs has plummeted.
+Turtles support this vegetation with nutrients, and plants play a major role in maintaining the sandy beaches.
+It was said that the stability of the sandy beaches is extremely important for both beach maintenance and the health of the ecosystem.
+Maintaining an ecosystem is a harsh reality.
+For all these reasons, even here in Minabe town, the number of sea turtles coming ashore and laying eggs has drastically decreased.

 The bees are suffering too